tomheaton/mcjty-website/www/docs/1.20/ep5.md

 A cable is also a block so we need to add a new block class for it.
 We will call it `CableBlock`.
 There is a lot going on in this code so we will split it in a few parts.

-First there are the properties that indicate if there is a cable or a block in a certain direction:
+First there are the properties that indicate if there is a cable or a block in a certain direction.
+The six EnumProperties are used for the orientaiton.
+The `FACADEID` is a special type of model property that will be used by our baked model to indicate that this we are mimicing another block (facade).

 ```java
 public class CableBlock extends Block implements SimpleWaterloggedBlock, EntityBlock {